clasqm/freedos-repo/README.md

 ![figlet](./imgs/figlet.png)

++ [GUTREAD](./zip/gutread.zip) -  read texts from the Gutenberg Project (or any other text file) and remove all the newlines saving hours of editing in your word processor.
+    + It will also produce the text in XML format.
+    + See the LSM file for instructions

 + [OZWOZ](./zip/ozwoz.zip) - the OZWOZ Utilities.
     + A collection of 35 command-line utilities.
     + Freeware for personal, non-commercial use.